-The subscription list shall remain open at the commencement of banking hours and close at the close of banking hours for the period as indicated, with an option for early closure as may be decided by the Board or the duly authorised committee of the Board constituted by resolution of the Board.
-In the event of such early closure of subscription list of the Issue, our Company shall ensure that notice of such early closure is given to the prospective investors through an advertisement in a leading daily national newspaper on or before such earlier date.
+^{} The subscription list for the Issue shall remain open for subscription upto 5pm, with an option for early closure, upto a period of 30 days from the date of opening of the Issue, as may be decided by the Board or a duly authorised committee of Directors of our Company, subject to necessary approvals.
+In the event of such early closure of the Issue, our Company shall ensure that notice of such early closure is given as the case may be on or before such early date of closure/ Issue Closing Date, as applicable, through advertisement/s in a leading national daily newspaper.
 Applications Forms for the Issue will be accepted only from 10:00 a.m. till 5.00 p.m.
 (Indian Standard Time) or such extended time as may be permitted by the Stock Exchanges, on Working Days during the Issue Period.
 On the Issue Closing Date, Application Forms will be accepted only from 10:00 a.m. till 3.00 p.m.
 (Indian Standard Time) and uploaded until 5.00 p.m.
 (Indian Standard Time) or such extended time as may be permitted by the Stock Exchanges.